OmniLayer/spec/README.md

 In the case of a 1% aggression factor, the escrow fund's first action will be to fix 1% of the error.
 If the error the next day is still in the same direction, the escrow fund will fix 2% of the error, then 3% the next day, and so on until it reaches 100% or the error changes direction.
 Once the error changes its direction, the escrow fund has done its job and it starts counting again from zero.

-Items 6-8 above were added in response to the “bytemaster/d’aniel attack”, which becomes possible once malicious actors are able to short these currencies.
+The fields Escrow Fund Initial Size, Escrow Fund Minimum Size, and  Sale/Transfer Penalty were added in response to the “bytemaster/d’aniel attack”, which becomes possible once malicious actors are able to short these currencies.
 The attack only works on currencies with underfunded escrows, and consists of a malicious actor creating a competing GoldCoin with a healthy escrow fund, which the market would presumably prefer over the GoldCoin with the unhealthy escrow fund.
 The malicious actor could then profit by shorting the unhealthy GoldCoin until people panicked and fled for the healthy version.
 More information about unhealthy escrow funds can be found in the next section.

 ## Unhealthy Escrow Funds